LoginRadius/docs/content/guide/customize-domain/index.md

 Domain customization allows you to use your domain instead of redirecting your consumers to the LoginRadius domain.
 It will help you maintain consistency and give a frictionless experience to your consumers.

-> Note: You must have a Developer plan subscription or higher to access the **Domain Customization** section.

 ## Configuration

 ### Step 1: Register Your Domain